je-jo/calculator/README.md

 ### Description

-This is a simple calculator that performs basic math operations on a pair of numbers.
+This is a simple calculator that performs basic math operations on a pair of numbers, with 3-digit precision.

 ### Screenshot